freeradical13/freeradical13.github.io/index.md

 ### Phylogeny

 [Phylogeny][] is the study of the historical relationships between organisms and placement into a [taxonomy][].
-A taxonomy is broken down into a tree of [taxa][] (singular taxon).
-The top-most taxa are Prokaryotes and Euykaryotes.
+A taxonomy is broken down into a tree of groups called [taxa][] (singular taxon).
+The top-most taxa (called [domains][]) are Prokaryotes and Euykaryotes.
 Prokaryotes are subdivided into Archaea and Bacteria.
 Eukaryotes include a membrane-bound nucleus containing their chromosomes and have membrane-bound organelles, whereas prokaryotes have free-floating chromosomes.
-These taxa form the main three [domains][] (which describe historical origin): Bacteria, Archaea, and Eukarya.

 Below the domain is the [kingdom][].
 One common split of the Eukarya domain is into the kingoms: Animals, Plants, Fungi, and Protista.
 Kingdoms are divided into [Phyla][] (singular phylum) based on features such as common traits.